mleku/signr/README.md

     - [x] nostr nsec key format
 - [ ] Signing of files - via path or via stdin
 - [ ] Verification - checking a signature matches a provided file or stream from stdin

-- [ ] Keychain management
+- [x] Keychain management
     - [x] storing keys in user profile

-    - [ ] validating filesystem security of these files
+    - [x] validating filesystem security of keychain files and folder
     - [x] setting a default key to use when unspecified for signing
     - [x] Encryption of private keys.

 In order to prevent cross-protocol attacks, the signature is applied not directly on the hash of the message, but rather a distinctive structure